Caltech-IPAC/pyNEID/README.md

 In addition, it supports proprietary access using standard session cookies and a separate login service.

+The package can be installed from PiPy: `pip install pyneid`

 This software is written in pure Python 3.